abourdon/powerapi/README.md

 # PowerAPI

-PowerAPI is a library offering an API to monitor energy spent at the process-level.
+PowerAPI is a library providing an API to monitor energy spent at the process-level.

 Two implementations are available:
 * [powerapi-qt](https://github.com/abourdon/powerapi-qt "powerapi-qt"), using C++/Qt **(now deprecated)**